 Websites are as necessary now as business cards.
 And so, finally, here's mine.

-You'll find links to my published works and also one to the blog/gym where I try to exercise regularly and trim fat.
+Check out the links to my published works.
 If you're curious, there's more about who I am and where I'm from, too.